Skip to Content

 Fr Rupnik is a renowned artist whose extraordinary works adorn many Catholic churches (including the Church of Our Lady in Fatima and the Church of Our Lady in Lourdes).

-The mosaics on the ride side of the ramp are related to Padre Pio, and the mosaics on the left side relate to St Francis of Assisi.
+The mosaics on the right side of the ramp are related to Padre Pio, and the mosaics on the left side relate to St Francis of Assisi.

 The Shrine of Padre Pio is one of the best places to visit in Puglia Italy